Hey!

 For cases where I want to specify a volume to mount…

 Is this something valid to do?
-Omitting container.image
+Omitting container.image, and specifying the image alias in runs-on:

 jobs: